 "Multiple assessment measures," for reporting to the local community or the state, means more than one valid and reliable instrument that quantifies districtwide student learning, including specific grade-level data.

 "Performance levels."
 The federal Elementary and Secondary Education Act (ESEA) requires that at least three levels of performance be established to assist in determining which students have or have not achieved a satisfactory or proficient level of performance.
-At least two of those three levels shall describe what all students ought to know or be able to do if their achievement or performance is deemed proficient or advanced.
-The third level shall describe students who are not yet performing at the proficient level.
+At least two of those three levels will describe what all students ought to know or be able to do if their achievement or performance is deemed proficient or advanced.
+The third level will describe students who are not yet performing at the proficient level.
 A school or school district may establish more than three performance levels that include all students for districtwide or other assessments.

 "Proficient," as it relates to content standards, characterizes student performance at a level that is acceptable by the school or school district.